mastodon/documentation/Using-Mastodon/FAQ.md

 The software is free and open source and communities should host their own servers if they can, that way the costs are more or less distributed.
 Obviously it'd be hard for me to pay the bills if literally everyone decided to use the mastodon.social instance only.

-#### This looks a lot like twitter, what’s the difference?
+#### This looks a lot like Twitter, what’s the difference?
-Mastodon is a decentralized social network with no in-line ads.
+Mastodon is decentralized.
+Anyone can run a Mastodon server, under their own community rules.
+Twitter is run by a central authority, and sets the rules for everyone.

 #### What is a “federation”?
 It’s a group of mastodon servers that share toots with each other.